-Consider taking our non-credit major/career exploration course:Explore: Majors, Careers, & You.
+Consider taking one of Tulane's Career Development (CRDV) courses.
 How do you go about choosing a major?
 How do you identify a course of study that reflects YOUR academic strengths and interests as well as your professional goals?
-Good questions and the Explore class can help you start to answer them!
+Good questions and a CRDV course can help you start to answer them!

 Enjoy being undeclared!
 Why?
 Because everything is possible.
 There is absolutely nothing wrong with not knowing what you want to major in when you begin college.
 In fact, if you think about it, how could you be sure of what you want to study in college if you have yet to experience a wide array of disciplines that we generally don’t have access to in high school?

 Read a few helpful books.
 We’d recommend a wonderful little workbook called Selecting a College Major: Exploration and Decision Making by Virginia N. Gordon and Susan J. Sears.
 Another great book for exploratory students is Donald Asher’s How to Get Any Job: Life Launch and Re-Launch for Everyone Under 30 (or How to Avoid Living in Your Parents’ Basement).
 Asher’s book will allay many of your fears – and some of your parents’!

 Don’t assume there has to be a direct connection between your major (or majors) and your professional goals.
 The fact that, in many cases, one’s undergraduate major ends up having no OBVIOUS or direct connection to one’s career path or future success.
 College, for most people, is a general education that develops the essential platform skills that will serve you well in any professional realm.